Chrixsx/WGS_snp_extraction/README.md

 Bash scripts to extract SNPs from cram WGS files

-Require a list of SNP to extract in format, for example:\n chr1	858952\n chr1	866156
+Require a list of SNP to extract in format, for example:

+chr1	858952

+chr1	866156